moaheux/ghgsat/README.md

 for ARM:
 $ make cross

-Make sure arm-linux-gnueabihf-g++ is install on your machine.
+Make sure arm-linux-gnueabihf-g++ is installed on your machine.

-Executables will appear in root.
+Executables will appear in the root directory.

 To run: